William Daddano Sr.: Enforcer and mobster

 By 1936, at age 24, Daddano had accumulated an extensive criminal record in the 42-Gang, including nine counts of bank robbery, larceny and auto theft.
 Giancana and Battaglia eventually recruited Daddano into the Chicago Outfit.
 In 1944, Daddano was arrested for attempting to steal three million war ration stamps.
 While police suspected that the Outfit was behind this crime, Daddano refused to name his accomplices.
 After World War II, Daddano became a leading enforcer for The Outfit.
 He also controlled illegal gambling operations in Dupage, Will and Kane counties and in the Chicago suburbs of Cicero and Berwyn.

-Though a "made man" and valued "capo" in the Chicago Outfit, Daddano was not unlike Sam "Mad Sam" DeStefano, who was not allowed by the Outfit bosses to be "made."
+Though a "made man" and valued "capo" in the Chicago Outfit.
 Daddano has been described as a "ruthless and pitiless killer" who was refined in torture with ice picks and blowtorches, keeping victims alive for hours while torturing them.
 In 1963, he had left a Capone-era mobster's wake with DeStefano, in his Cadillac, with Chicago police in hot pursuit of the speeding car.
 Daddano was the main suspect in at least seven murders.

 Daddano also had the responsibility to know who every Chicago burglar was, so that the Chicago Outfit could take a "street tax ('Tribute')" percentage of everything he stole.